shader-slang/slang/docs/cpu-target.md

 ## <a id="slang-llvm"/>slang-llvm

 `slang-llvm` is a special Slang version of [LLVM](https://llvm.org/).
-It's current main purpose is to allow compiling C/C++ such that it is directly available for execution using the LLVM JIT feature.
+It's current main purpose is to allow compiling C/C++ such that it is [directly available](#host-callable) for execution using the LLVM JIT feature.
 If `slang-llvm` is available it is the default downstream compiler for [host-callable](#host-callable).
 This is because it allows for faster compilation, avoids the file system, and can execute the compiled code directly.
 [Regular C/C++ compilers](#regular-cpp) can be used for [host-callable](#host-callable) but requires writing source files to the file system and creating/loading shared-libraries/dlls to make the feature work.
-Additionally using `slang-llvm` avoids needing a C/C++ compiler installed on the target system.
+Additionally using `slang-llvm` avoids the need for a C/C++ compiler installed on a target system.

-`slang-llvm` is in effect the full Clang C++ compiler, so it is possible to also compile and execute C/C++ code in the `host-callable` style.
+`slang-llvm` contains the Clang C++ compiler, so it is possible to also compile and execute C/C++ code in the [host-callable](#host-callable) style.

-Limitations of using the `slang-llvm`
+Limitations of using `slang-llvm`

 * Can only currently be used for `host-callable`
-  * Cannot produce object files, libraries, binaries
+  * Cannot produce object files, libraries, OS executables or binaries
-* Is a *limited* C/C++ compiler in that it cannot access stdlib and other libraries
+* Is *limited* because it is not possible to directly access libraries such as the c standard library (see [COM interface](#com-interface) for a work-around)
-* Cannot use the `host` [compilation style](#compile-style), because of the requirement of `slang-rt` runtime which is unavailable to `slang-llvm`.
+* Cannot use the `host` [compilation style](#compile-style), because of the requirement of `slang-rt` runtime library which is unavailable to `slang-llvm`.
 * It's not possible to source debug into `slang-llvm` compiled code running on the JIT (see [debugging](#debugging) for a work-around)
-* Not possible to return a ISlangBlob representation currently
+* Not currently possible to return as a ISlangBlob representation

 You can detect if `slang-llvm` is available via